1979 Major League Baseball postseason: Baltimore Orioles (AL) vs. Pittsburgh Pirates (NL)

 This was a rematch of the 1971 World Series, which the Pirates won in seven games after being down two games to none in the series.
 Once again, the Pirates defeated the Orioles in seven games, becoming the fourth team in World Series history to come back from a 3–1 series deficit to win the championship.

 In a freezing cold Game 1, the Orioles fended off a late Pirates rally to win.
 Game 1’s temperature of 41 °F (5 °C) was the coldest temperature a World Series game was played in until Game 4 of the 1997 World Series.
 Freezing rain resulted in a combined six errors, with three committed by both teams. of The Pirates evened the series as Manny Sanguillén hit a go-ahead RBI single that scored catcher Ed Ott in the top of the ninth inning of Game 2.
 In Pittsburgh for Game 3, the Pirates jumped out to an early lead, but the Orioles went on a 7–1 run through the next four innings to take the lead for good and win, and Scott McGregor pitched another complete game for the Orioles this postseason.
-In Game 4, the Pirates held a 6–4 lead going into the bottom of the eighth, but the Orioles put together an unprecedented rally with six unanswered runs to win 9–6 and take a 3–1 series lead.
+In Game 4, the Pirates held a 6–3 lead going into the top of the eighth, but the Orioles put together an unprecedented rally with six unanswered runs to win 9–6 and take a 3–1 series lead.
 The Pirates blew out the Orioles in Game 5 to send the series back to Baltimore.
 Game 5 was the last World Series game ever played at Three Rivers Stadium, as well as the most recent World Series game played in Pittsburgh to date.

 Game 6 started off as a pitchers' duel between Pittsburgh's John Candelaria and Baltimore's Jim Palmer, but the Pirates broke the game open in the seventh and eighth, scoring two runs in both innings to go ahead for good, and closer Kent Tekulve preserved the lead for the Pirates, forcing a seventh game.
 The Orioles jumped out to a 1–0 lead early, but the Pirates would ultimately prevail, as Willie Stargell hit a two-run home run off McGregor in the top of the sixth to put the Pirates ahead for good, and then for insurance in the ninth, Omar Moreno collected an RBI single, while another run scored when Dave Parker and Bill Robinson were hit by pitches back-to-back, scoring Moreno.
 Tekulve secured the title for the Pirates in the bottom of the ninth, earning his third save of the series.
 The Pirates were also the last team to win Game 7 of the World Series on the road until the San Francisco Giants did so in 2014.